blockterms/whitepaper/README.md

 **blockterms: Collective Structures for Digital Currency**

-blockterms enables multiple parties to form a digital currency payment address and define an ownership structure for how to settle funds in that address and how often.
+With blockterms, multiple parties can form a digital currency payment address and define an ownership structure for how to settle funds in that address and how often.
 Consumers pay at the payment address in exchange for goods and services and all the parties involved in the ownership structure get their appropriate share of value in transaction or transactions.

 To provide an example from gig economy, a community ride sharing app "AirLift" and individual driver can be partners on blockchain or distributed ledger via blockterms.
 These two partners can agree upon their ownership structure in a transaction depending on the most common implementable terms defined as follows.